Ja'Marr Chase Player Prop Bets for the NFL Playoffs | Cincinnati vs. Las Vegas 1/15/2022

 Matchup vs. Las Vegas

-- In his one matchup against the Raiders, Chase's 32 receiving yards total is 38.5 less than his over/under for Saturday's game (70.5).
+- Chase racked up 32 receiving yards in his single career matchup against the Raiders, 39.5 fewer than his over/under for Saturday's game.

 - Chase caught a touchdown pass in that outing against the Raiders.